 The Great Fire

-Two dates crucial for the development of the city of Delft must be considered: the first is the Great Fire on May 3, 1536, caused by a bolt of lighting that struck the tower of Nieuwe Kerk.
+Two dates crucial for the shape and socio-economic development of the city of Delft must be considered: the first is the Great Fire on May 3, 1536, caused by a bolt of lighting that struck the tower of Nieuwe Kerk.
 Part of the wooden tower was burned down and the organ, bells and the stained-glass windows were lost.
 Fanned by a strong east wind, the fire ravaged virtually everything west of the Nieuwe Kerk (houses of the time were mainly built with timber).

 Few of these building, which gave Delft its medieval character, withstood the fire.
-An anonymous painted copy of a map of Delft (below), complete in its details, illustrates the devastation's extent graphically.
+Delft rebuilt their city with stone instead of wood.
+It also meant that few current buildings pre-date the fire.An anonymous painted copy of a map of Delft (fig. 1), complete in its details, illustrates the devastation's extent.
 This map also serves as an invaluable source for locating cloisters and convents and other public houses whose ruins gradually vanished with the reconstruction of the city.
 The painting represents nearly every house and church, whether still intact (signaled by the red of the roofs) or as a ruin.